 She was commissioned as a USAF second lieutenant in 2004 and after training as an F-16 jet pilot was sent to Iraq with the 34th Fighter Squadron to support US ground troops in close air support missions.

-Early this year she was promoted to captain and assigned at Hill Air Force Base in Salt Lake City, Utah.
+Early this year she was promoted to captain and assigned at Hill Air Force Base in northern Utah, about 30 miles (48 km) north of Salt Lake City, Utah.

-As the first Filipina to fly the F-16, Capt.
-Catuncan “also carries the Philippine flag and the pride of the country it represents and the people in it.”
+As the first Filipina descent to fly the F-16, Capt.
+Catuncan “also carries the Philippine flag in her heart and the pride of the country it represents and the people in it.”

-The US Air Force is an elite organization and to a pilot, an F-16 fighter plane is a prized possession.
-Monessa, through her perseverance and hard work, has earned not only the fly the F-16, but also the pride and honor of defending the United States, as well as making the Filipinos proud. – Jason E.
+The US Air Force is an elite organization, to handle and piloting an F-16 fighter plane is a prized possession.
+Monessa, through her perseverance and hard work, has earned not only the fly the F-16 but also the pride and honor of defending the United States, as well as making the Filipinos proud. – Jason E.